Skip to content

 • Don’t panic: Flares are temporary, not permanent setbacks

-Remember that a flare-up doesn’t mean you’ve failed at managing your IBS.
+A flare-up does not mean you’ve failed at managing your IBS.
 They happen to everyone with IBS, even those who follow the diet perfectly.
-The key is knowing how to support your body through the crisis and get back to baseline as quickly as possible.
+What matters is how you respond — and you now have the plan to do it right.

 Disclaimer: This guide is for educational purposes.
 Severe or prolonged symptoms require medical evaluation.
 If you experience warning signs (severe pain, blood in stool, fever, dehydration), seek immediate medical attention.
 Always consult with your healthcare provider about managing IBS flare-ups.